 The first step in developing a musical ear is listening to music.
-Think about it, if you wanted a child to develop a perfect French accent, you would surround them with the sound of native-spoken French.
+Think about it, if you wanted a child to develop a perfect French accent, you would surround them with the sound of French spoken by a native-speaker.
 The accent of a language goes beyond vocabulary and pronunciation.
 Languages have an inflection and a flow that can not be captured on a page, and can only be learned by listening and imitating.
 For children to learn the “accent” of music, they need to hear music.
 That’s why listening to good music is an essential part of musical education.
 Just like a language immersion program allows children to pick up a foreign language, musical immersion helps children learn music in the same way.

 Another key to developing a musical ear is singing.
 All children should be encouraged to sing, and imitation is the best form of teaching.
 Even if you don’t think you have a great voice, your child will benefit if you show the example and sing.
 You can also enroll your child in a choir or music program.
 Singing is especially beneficial to the musical ear because the pitch isn’t being produced by something you can touch or see.
 You can’t memorize a sequence of notes to type into a keyboard, all you have is your own throat and your only guide is your ear.
 It naturally engages the musical part of the brain in a way nothing else can.